centreon/centreon-documentation/versioned_docs/version-23.10/administration/centreon-ha/troubleshooting-guide.md

 </TabItem>
 </Tabs>

-We notice that the centreon group is not authorized to start on any node
+We notice that the centreon group is not authorized to start on any node.

 To free the resource group from its constraints, run the following command: